How do I become a professionally accredited or registered nutritionist?

 Academic qualifications of the faculty (academic staff):

-ensure you are fully informed about all costs: including all fees, GST or other taxes, international currency exchange, examination fees, clinical and laboratory fees and request some indication of the costs of texts.
-Private colleges tend to be more expensive than universities in the sense that they charge up-front fees whereas Fee Help options are available for public university courses in Australia.
+Make sure you are fully informed about all costs: including all fees, GST or other taxes, international currency exchange, examination fees, clinical and laboratory fees and request some indication of the costs of texts.
+Private colleges tend to be more expensive than universities in the sense that they charge up-front fees whereas Fee Help loans or other government-funded options are available for public university nutrition courses in Australia.

 Student support and service level:

-ask about what support services are offered to students undertaking a course (e.g. what sort of contact occurs during a correspondence course, for example is it online only, or can you speak to your lecturer over the phone or during online tutorials?
-Will the person you will be in contact with be appropriately qualified in their subject area?).
+Ask about what support services are offered to students undertaking a course (e.g. what sort of contact occurs during a correspondence course, for example is it online only, or can you speak to your lecturer over the phone or during online tutorials?
+Will the person you will be in contact with be appropriately qualified in nutrition or their specialised subject area.

 Research constantly confirms that courses delivered completely online have poorer educational outcomes for students.
 When studying via distance learning it is vital to have complete, detailed information available to you.
-Beware of distance courses which rely solely or too heavily on note form or presentation formats such as video or PowerPoint, such media is only helpful if you are in a very well supported lecture environment and are accompanied with comprehensive written learning materials.
+Beware of distance or online nutrition courses which rely solely or too heavily on note form or presentation formats such as video or PowerPoint.
+This type of media is only helpful if you are in a very well supported lecture environment and are accompanied with comprehensive written learning materials.

 Current Australian training requirements for accreditation or registration as a nutritionist: